Bird Navigational Techniques

 Magnetic Compass -- Sever kinds of birds appear to possess a built-in magnetic compass to use on cloudy days.
 Birds tested in a controlled environment showed that they knew which direction to migrate even without the sun or stars.

-Back to Bird Migration and Navigation Choices
+Return to Bird Migration and Navigation

 Bird Navigational Techniques